 Her son Rodrick Hair occasionally joined them.

-Eventually, Doretha realized a different concept; she joined her brother, the Original Highwaymen, and introduced her work from the highest platform.
+Eventually, Doretha realized a different concept.
+She toured with her brother and the Original Highwaymen, which allowed her to introduce her work from the highest platform.

-After her brother died in 2015, Doretha became the first non-original to assume the privileged office of the Presidency, which set new precedence within the Highwaymen organization and the future of the 2nd Generation Highwaymen Artists.
+After her brother died in 2015, Doretha became the first non-original to assume the privileged office of the Presidency, which set new precedence within the Highwaymen organization.
+Doretha was not inclusive of the 2nd Generation Highwaymen Artists.

 From the platform of the Original Highwaymen, Doretha marketed her creations, coined her name, and gained famed notability.